 For more suggestions to specific NYC neighbor noise scenarios, read on.

-[Editor's note: A previous version of this post was published in April 2020.
-We are presenting it again with updated information for April 2021.]
+[Editor's note: A previous version of this post was published in April 2021.
+We are presenting it again in case you missed it.]

 Start by trying to make peace with a noisy neighbor